Trooper shot several times while attempting an arrest in Anchor Point reported his own service weapon malfunctioned, court documents say

 An arraignment for Herrick was postponed until Thursday.
 He is being held without bail on the charge of attempted murder and first-degree assault.
 He had four outstanding warrants on misdemeanor charges from Homer including resisting arrest, violating conditions of release, reckless endangerment and disorderly conduct, according to court records.

-By Tuesday, Brueggeman had undergone multiple surgeries to his injured arm and at least one rib was fractured by bullets that struck his ballistics vest, the affidavit said.
+By Tuesday, Brueggeman was said to be in "fair" condition after multiple surgeries to his wounded arm and with at least one rib fractured by bullets that struck his ballistics vest, the affidavit said.

 Troopers on Wednesday did not provide additional information about Brueggeman, such as his age and years of service with the troopers, pending the official release of his identity by the department on Thursday in accordance with policy that requires a waiting period.
 Because an officer fired a weapon, the case will be investigated by the Alaska Bureau of Investigation and reviewed by the Alaska Department of Law's Office of Special Prosecutions.